 My husband and I met working at a bible camp in Montana and we adore the camp environment—a place where transformation has opportunity to take root.
 We have four beautiful, energetic kids and enjoy sharing our love for everything outdoors with them, especially mountains and water.
 Other things that bring me deep joy: leading people into a deeper relationship and healing with Jesus, the reconciliation process, traveling, playing golf, spending time at my family’s lake cabin and coffee/conversation with friends.

 I graduated from Loras College in May 2014 with a degree in Athletic Training and a minor in Coaching.
+I am currently pursuing my Master’s in Management and Organizational Leadership.
 I came to Wildwood in 2013 and 2014 as the Aquatics Director on the summer staff.
 The experience I had helped me grow closer to God again after drifting away for many years.
 I never expected the kids to have more of an effect on me than I could ever possibly have on them.
 (God is so good!!)
 I could never imagine anything better than helping kids realize God’s love; so I was honored when I was offered a position here at the Ranch full-time after the Summer of 2014.
-I believe serving God and showing his love to these kids is what I’m meant to do.
+I now work as the Event Coordinator, heading up fundraising events to help raise money for scholarships for our kids to come and enjoy our programming!

 Director of Programming